How to fuel guide: 70.3 half iron & full iron distance triathlon

 - By making a multi-hour bottle of fuel you don't have to stop and make more along the way, which will save you time.

 - By keeping your calories separate from your fluids you can keep track of your intake of both calories and fluids with greater precision.
-Why?
-Because you're taking care of those two areas of your fueling from sources that are independent of each other.
 Additionally, in hot weather races your ability to process calories may diminish while your fluid and electrolyte requirements may increase.
-Keeping the three entities of fueling calories, fluids, and electrolytes independent of each other will allow you greater flexibility with your dosing, making it easy to alter your intake of any or all of those fueling components whenever necessary.
+Keeping the three entities of fueling calories, fluids, and electrolytes independent of each other will allow you greater flexibility with your dosing.

 If you need to, take a Sharpie pen and mark your bottle off into four equal sections.
 This will give you a visual as to how much to drink on a given hour.